L. Louise Lucas: Political career

 On August 17, 2020, Portsmouth's police chief Angela Greene charged Lucas with two felonies for an incident during protests at Portsmouth's Confederate monument on June 10.
 In early July, Lucas had filed a civil defamation case against Virginia Beach lawyer Tim Anderson, based on his social media posts and interviews about the incident.
 On November 16, 2020, Richmond judge Claire Cardwell (sitting by appointment of the Virginia Supreme Court because local Portsmouth judges recused themselves) accepted the motion of the city's elected Commonwealth's Attorney, Stephanie Morales, to dismiss the criminal charges as based upon insufficient evidence, including of intent.
 Police chief Greene had been placed on leave after filing the charges (usually the responsibility of the local Commonwealth Attorney), and fired by the acting city manager on November 16, 2020.
 Virginia governor Ralph Northam and the American Civil Liberties Union, among others, had condemned the criminal charges as excessive and discriminatory, while Rich Anderson, head of the Republican Party of Virginia, said that Lucas should turn herself in.
 On July 2, 2021, Chesapeake Circuit Court Chief Judge John W. Brown dismissed a motion accompanied by a 4,600-voter petition circulated by the Virginia Tea Party, which sought to invoke a law allowing for 10% of voters to petition for the judicial removal of state officials; the judge remarked that under Virginia's constitution, only the state Senate could expel one of its members.
 Following mediation, the city of Portsmouth agreed on December 23, 2021, to pay Lucas $300,000 in exchange for dismissal of her civil lawsuit which initially asked for $6.75 million in damages for malicious prosecution, false imprisonment and gross negligence in the matter.

 In June 2023, Lucas won the Democratic primary to retain her seat, despite redistricting which placed her in the same district as another veteran state senator, Lionell Spruill.
 In the Senate election on November 7, 2023, she won re-election against Republican challenger Tony Goodwin.

-During the 2024 legislative session, Lucas nearly single-handedly blocked approval of taxpayer funding for a new sports arena in the Potomac Yard area of Alexandria, Virginia proposed by Ted Leonsis and Virginia Governor Glenn Youngkin.
+During the 2024 legislative session, Lucas blocked approval of taxpayer funding for a new sports arena in the Potomac Yard area of Alexandria, Virginia proposed by Ted Leonsis and Virginia Governor Glenn Youngkin.
 Lucas criticized the arena proposal, whose costs were estimated between $2 billion (by supporters) and $5 billion (by critics), for requiring the state to stand behind $1.5 billion in bonds regardless of the arena's financial success or failure.

+Lucas is credited with leading Virginia to adopt a gerrymandered Congressional map that would give Democrats 10 out of 11 seats in response to Republican efforts to further gerrymander other states.
+She fired back at Senator Ted Cruz of Texas when he criticized Virginia's 10-1 map as a "brazen abuse of power" with this statement: "You all started it and we f**king finished it."
+The map would later be struck down by the Virginia Supreme Court.